 The Plethysmograph shows a visual representation of your heartbeat.
 Each wave corresponds to a heartbeat and the amplitude to the amount of blood detected in your blood vessels.
 Consistent waveform represents that good blood flow was detected.

 Of course, you also get a SpO2 and Pulse Rate reading.
 The technology mentioned above ensures accuracy of readings.

-The newly upgraded SantaMedical SM-165 Finger Pulse Oximeter is an affordable and accurate way to check pulse rates and blood oxygen saturation levels.
+The newly upgraded SantaMedical SM-165 Finger Pulse Oximeter is an affordable and accurate way to check pulse and blood oxygen.
 The self-adjusting finger clamp plus simple one-button design allows for easy operation.
 The small portable size makes it easy to handle and carry.